Rent safe and private dog parks hosted by locals

 The Sniffspot German Shepherd Dog community would not recommend this dog breed to first-time dog owners, as they require experienced handling and consistent training.
 However, with dedication and additional training, even novice owners can successfully raise these intelligent and loyal companion animals.

-German Shepherd Dog Traits and Characteristics
+Key German Shepherd Traits and Characteristics

 We compiled over 594 Sniffspot community submissions on their own German Shepherds to determine these dog traits and characteristics.